rockthethird/Bible-Study/Topics/Sanctification 101.md

 # Sanctification 101

+## Sermon Notes

+### Sanctification 101 - Pt.
+1

+_3 truths about sanctification Christians must know in order to be increasingly sanctified:_

+1. You will never be sanctified unless your old self has died through definitive sanctification

+1. You will never be sanctified unless you actively pursue progressive sanctification

+1. You will never be sanctified unless you eagerly await final sanctification

-## God's Mission for the Christian
+### God's Mission for the Christian

 _8 essential ingredients needed for progressive sanctification_

-1. A New Spirit (October 15, 2023)
+1. A New Heart (October 15, 2023)

     - Natural fleshliness must be removed